 There will be three heats in the days preceding the national competition.
-All competitions will start at 5:00.
+All competitions will start at 5:00 and will end at around 8:00.
 They will be at:

 The national competition is in the same format as the World Final: Buzzer format.
 In the national competition, each team will be seated at a table around a buzzer.
 Unlike the regional contests, the first team to buzz in will get a chance to give the answer, and no other team may give an answer unless the first team gets it wrong.
 There are six rounds of twelve questions, and no double points round.
 Correct answers are awarded two points, but wrong answers cause the team to lose a point.
 In addition, they may not answer again until the next question is asked.
 Questions are formatted differently.
 The questions are much longer, and will start incredibly obscure but will get more and more obvious.
 Teams are encouraged to be aggressive, as teams that rarely buzz in do not win.
-If teams do not buzz in until they are 100% sure of the answer, other teams will buzz in before they get the chance.
-In addition, the penalty is instantly negated by a correct answer.
 At the end of the night, the team with the highest score will be declared the national champion and will get to advance to the World Final.